14Richa/Patient-Registration-Form/README.md

 # Patient Registration Form

-This project is a web application prototype built using React for the frontend, Django for the backend.
+This project is a web application prototype built using React for the frontend, and Django for the backend.
 The application allows users to register as patients by filling out a form with their information.

 ## Setup Instructions